cmacdonell/395lab/README.md

 395lab
 ======

-A demonstration of forking for CMPUT 395
+A demonstration of forking for CMPT 395